Sunil-Pradhan/javascript-cheatsheet/README.md

 // Display data from the object console.log(person.fullName());

 //output - Sunil Pradhan
 ```

 In this example, `this` represents the person object because the person object "owns" the fullName method.

+It has different values depending on where it is used:

+- In a method, `this` refers to the owner object.
+- Alone, `this` refers to the global object.
+- In a function, `this` refers to the global object.
+- In a function, in strict mode, `this` is undefined.
+- In an event, `this` refers to the element that received the event.
+- Methods like `call()`, and `apply()` can refer `this` to any object.

 <br/>
 <div align="right">